 In response to the global financial crisis, there has been significant intervention by governments and central banks in the financial services sector, including the taking of direct shareholdings in individual financial institutions, particularly in the U.S., the UK and Switzerland, and contributions of other forms of capital to, guarantees of debt of and purchases of distressed assets from financial institutions.
 In some instances, individual financial institutions have been nationalized or their nationalization is being considered.
 Such interventions involve significant amounts of money and have significant effects on both institutions that participate in them and institutions that do not participate including with respect to access to funding and capital and recruiting and retention of talent.
-Institutions that do not receive such government support may be in a position to preserve greater autonomy in their strategy, lending and of capital.
+Institutions that do not receive such government support may be in a position to preserve greater autonomy in their strategy, lending and compensation policy but may suffer competitive disadvantages on their cost base, in particular their cost of funding and of capital.
 They also may suffer a decline in depositor or investor confidence, thus risking a loss of liquidity.
 Institutions that receive such government support will, as described above, have to make certain commitments and become subject to certain constraints.